COR1999/covid_case/readme.md

 5. [Font-awesome Version 5.11.1](https://fontawesome.com/) - I used fontawesome for the quantity control and the shopping bag icons.
 6. [Heroku](https://heroku.com/) - This is a cloud based application platform that allows deployment of an application to the web and connection to the database.
 7. [AWS S3](https://aws.amazon.com/s3/) - Amazon S3 is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 This was used to store my media files and static content.
-8. [StackOverflow](https://stackoverflow.com/) - Stack Overflow is a question and answer site for professional and enthusiast programmers.
-9. [Mozilla](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django) - I found Mozilla documentation for django very helpful when solving problems.
-10. [favicon.io](https://favicon.io/) - I used favicon.io to generate my favicon.
+8. [favicon.io](https://favicon.io/) - I used favicon.io to generate my favicon.
+9. [responsivedesign.is](http://ami.responsivedesign.is/) - Used for screenshot of the application on different devices.
 ### Programming Languages
 1. [Python 3.8.2](https://www.python.org/) - Python is an interpreted, high-level and general-purpose programming language.
 2. [Django 3.1.1](https://www.djangoproject.com/) - Django is designed to help developers take applications from concept to completion as quickly as possible.